elastic/elasticsearch-net/docs/contents/nest/quick-start.md

       "tagline" : "You Know, for Search"
     }

-To connect to your local node from C# simply:
+To connect to your local node using NEST, simply:

     var node = new Uri("http://localhost:9200");

     var settings = new ConnectionSettings(
         node,
         defaultIndex: "my-application"
     );

     var client = new ElasticClient(settings);

 Here we create new a connection to our `node` and specify a `default index` to use when we don't explictly specify one.
 This can greatly reduce the places a magic string or constant has to be used.

-**NOTE:** specifying defaultIndex is optional but NEST might throw an exception later on if no index is specified.
+**NOTE:** specifying `defaultIndex` is optional but NEST might throw an exception later on if no index is specified.
 In fact a simple `new ElasticClient()` is sufficient to chat with
 `http://localhost:9200` but explicitly specifying connection settings is recommended.

 `node` here is a `Uri` but can also be an `IConnectionPool` see the